 IoT for predictive maintenance

 Assessing the condition of the machines frequently will help companies to avoid costs related to unwarranted machine maintenance cycles.
-In addition to that, IoT enabled predictive maintenance systems by helping manufacturers collect real-time data from sensors to foresee the failure of machines and delay maintenance cyclones to reduce repair cost.
+In addition to that, IoT enabled predictive maintenance systems by helping manufacturers collect real-time data from sensors to foresee the failure of machines and delay maintenance cycle to reduce repair costs.

 Download the infographic: Guide to IoT in Manufacturing

 IoT sensors can be used to monitor the critical parameters of any manufacturing process.